-- 1. Notification of Construction: At least five (5) days prior to commencing construction of infrastructure improvements, the applicant shall. - a.
-Notify the Code Enforcement Officer in writing of the time when (s)he proposes to commence construction so that the Municipal Officers can arrange for inspection to be made.
-The Inspecting Official shall assure that all municipal specifications, requirements and conditions of approval shall be met during the construction and shall assure the satisfactory completion of infrastructure improvements required by the Planning Board. - b.
-Deposit with the Municipal Officers a check for the amount of 2% of the estimated costs of infrastructure improvements to pay for the costs of inspection.
+- Notification of Construction: At least five (5) days prior to commencing construction of infrastructure improvements Required Improvements, the applicant shall. - a.
+Notify the Code Enforcement Officer and/or Inspecting Official in writing of the time when (s)he proposes to commence construction so that the Municipal Officers can arrange for inspection to be made.
+The Inspecting Official shall assure that all municipal specifications, requirements and conditions of approval shall be met during the construction and shall assure the satisfactory completion of infrastructure improvements Required Improvements required by the Planning Board. - b.
+Deposit with the Municipal Officers a check for the amount of 2% of the estimated costs of infrastructure improvements Required Improvements or \$10,000, which ever is greater, to pay for the costs of inspection.
 This deposit shall not be required should the Code Enforcement Officer be the Inspecting Official.
 If upon satisfactory completion of construction and cleanup there are funds remaining, the surplus funds shall be refunded to the applicant within 30 days.
-If the inspection account shall be drawn down by 90%, the applicant shall deposit an additional 1% of the estimated costs of construction and improvements. - 2.
-The Inspecting Official shall be responsible for observing all on-site and off-site construction of infrastructure improvements.
-The Inspecting Official shall prepare periodic reports and provide the same to the Selectmen, Planning Board and Code Enforcement Officer.
+If the inspection account shall be drawn down by 90%, the applicant shall deposit an additional 1% of the estimated costs of construction and improvements or \$10,000, whichever is greater. - 2.
+The Inspecting Official shall be responsible for observing all on-site and off-site construction of infrastructure improvements Required Improvements.
+The Inspecting Official shall prepare periodic reports and provide the same to the Selectmen Select Board, Planning Board and Code Enforcement Officer.
 The Inspecting Official shall have no enforcement authority but is authorized to request the Code Enforcement Officer to take enforcement actions as necessary to ensure compliance including "Stop Work' orders. - 3.
-Noncompliance With Plan: Upon finding that the improvements have not been constructed in accordance with the approved plans and specifications, the Inspecting Official shall so report in writing to the Municipal Officers, Planning Board, Code Enforcement Officer and Applicant.
-The Municipal Officers shall take any steps necessary to assure compliance with approved Plans. - 4.
-Modification During Construction: If at any time it appears necessary or desirable to modify the required improvements before or during construction of the of the required improvements, the Inspecting Official is authorized to approve minor modifications due to unforeseen circumstances such as encountering hidden outcrops of bedrock, natural springs, etc. The Inspecting Official shall issue any approval under this section in writing and shall transmit a copy of the approval to the Municipal Officers, Planning Board and Code Enforcement Officer.
+Noncompliance With Final Plan: Upon finding that the improvements Required Improvements have not been constructed in accordance with the approved plans and specifications, the Inspecting Official shall so report in writing to the

+Municipal Officers, Planning Board, Code Enforcement Officer and Applicant.
+The Municipal Officers shall take any steps necessary to assure compliance with approved Final Plans.

+4. Modification During Construction: If at any time it appears necessary or desirable to modify the required improvements Required Improvements before or during construction of the of the required improvements, the Inspecting Official is authorized to approve minor modifications due to unforeseen circumstances such as encountering hidden outcrops of bedrock, natural springs, etc. The Inspecting Official shall issue any approval under this section in writing and shall transmit a copy of the approval to the Municipal Officers, Planning Board and Code Enforcement Officer.
 Revised plans shall be filed with the Planning Board for the record.
 For major modifications, such as relocation of rights-of-way, changes in grade by more than 1%, etc., the applicant shall submit to the Planning Board an amended application for review and approval.